What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • 1 lemon;

-• 100 g of honey.
+• 100 g honey.

-Cooking a healthy and tasty product will not take much time.
+Preparing a healthy and tasty product will not take much time.

 1. Wash feijoa and lemon thoroughly.

-4. Do the same with the lemon.
+4. Do the same with lemon.

 5. Combine all ingredients together and mix thoroughly.